 The Company has established stock ownership and retention guidelines in order to further align the long-term interests of our executive officers with those of our shareholders.
 Our stock ownership guidelines require our CEO and CFO to own shares of the Company's common stock having an aggregate value equal to six times and three times their respective annual base salaries within five years of being appointed.
-As of June 30, 2022, our CFO owns 6.8 times his annual base salary.
-Our CEO owns 4.2 times his annual base salary and has made significant progress given his recent hire date of December 2019.
+As of June 30, 2023, our CEO owns 5.9 times his annual base salary and our CFO owns 7.4 times his annual base salary.